Skip to main content

 • Adding the new employee to the appropriate channels in your business messaging platform

-• Asking their manager to indicate the apps that they need to access to do their job (plus the level of access)
+• Asking their manager to indicate the apps that they'll need to do their job (plus the level of access)

 • Notifying the IT support team to check the available licenses and grant access

-At this point in the onboarding process, you prepare for the recruits' day one.
+At this point in the onboarding process, you're prepared for the recruits' first day.
 This means you're one step closer to having a new workforce that'll be productive

 During a new employee's orientation, we recommend you:

-But, in an automated onboarding process, you don't have to do all this manually.
-There's automation software to assist you.
+It may sound daunting at first.
+But, with an automated onboarding process, you don't have to do all this manually.
+Instead, you can use automated workflows to assist you.

-You just have to know exactly what the steps in your orientation workflow are so you can later configure the right software solution to follow them.
-That's how you speed up the process and achieve consistency by executing the exact same steps each time you onboard a newcomer.
+You just have to know exactly what the steps in your orientation workflow are so you can configure the right software solution to follow them.
+That's how you speed up the process and achieve consistency, by executing the exact same steps each time you onboard a newcomer.

-For instance, establish that the orientation workflow includes adding each new employee to a business communication channel for recruits.
+For instance, establish that the orientation workflow includes adding each new employee to your Microsoft SharePoint workspace, or a business communication channel for recruits.

-So far, we discussed the orientation workflow, but employee onboarding doesn't stop there.
+So far, we discussed the orientation, but the onboarding workflow doesn't stop there.
 The process includes other workflows, such as

 But first things first, you must design a clear process that standardizes the onboarding experience as much as possible and provides an HR process checklist for those executing the onboarding to follow.
 Our advice is for you to develop a 30-60-90-day plan.

-If you don't know what that is or how to do it, check out our guide on writing a 30-60-90-day plan for your organization's onboarding (with a template).
+If you don't know what that is or how to do it, check out our guide on writing a 30-60-90-day plan for your organization's onboarding, which also includes a template.

-Now, have you already created your 30-60-90-day onboarding plan?
-Okay.
-Then, the next step is to define, at each stage of the plan, which
+If you've already created your 30-60-90-day onboarding plan, the next step is to define, at each stage of the plan.
+It should include the following elements:

-• Documentation folders and documents do new employees need access to
+• Documentation folders and documents that new employees need access to

-• Training courses or units must they complete
+• Training courses or internal training tutorials must they complete

 • Check-in meetings must they attend